BlankCoders/GoogleKickStart2020_Solutions/Resources.md

     * Pull requests let you tell others about changes you've pushed to a GitHub repository.
 Once a pull request is sent, interested parties can review the set of changes, discuss potential modifications, and even push follow-up commits if necessary.

-5. ### Merge

-   Merging is Git's way of putting a forked history back together again.
-The git merge command lets you take the independent lines of development created by git branch and integrate them into a single branch.
-Note that all of the commands presented below merge into the current branch.

 ## :rocket: Voila!
 You have Contributed to Open-Source 😋.

 If you stuck somewhere contact us: